Common Inpainted Objects In-N-Out of Context: -enabled Context Tasks

 \subsection{Context-empowered fake localization}

 Fake localization aims to identify the specific synthetic regions in an image, producing a pixel-level map that is fine-grained compared to binary image-level classification.
 In \datasetName{}, the ground truth mask for fake localization is the original object's entire bounding box used in inpainting.
-We evaluate localization performance using four common pixel-level metrics~\cite{kwon2022learning, liu2022pscc}: F1 Score and Accuracy (threshold of $0.5$), Area Under Curve (AUC), and Average Precision (AP).
+We evaluate localization performance on the 2,402 test images derived from COCO2017 validation using four common pixel-level metrics~\cite{kwon2022learning, liu2022pscc}: F1 Score and Accuracy (threshold of $0.5$), Area Under Curve (AUC), and Average Precision (AP).

 \textbf{State-of-the-art performance.} We benchmark several SOTA fake detection models on \datasetName{} (Table~\ref{tab:pixel_detection}).
 The high accuracy and AUC scores ($>84\%$ for all models) can be attributed to the small average size of inpainted regions in our data.
 As most images are majority authentic, these metrics are biased towards high values.
 F1 and AP, which better reflect the precision of fake localization, reveal a clear performance gap among models.
 CAT-Net achieves the best performance across all metrics with $92.65\%$ accuracy, $76.47\%$ F1 score, $97.35\%$ AUC, and $90.33\%$ AP.
 Trufor obtains the second-best F1 score of $55.92\%$, while PSCC-Net shows strong performance in AUC ($95.38\%$) and AP ($79.52\%$).
-ManTraNet demonstrates relatively lower performance, particularly in F1 score ($30.68\%$) and AP ($50.72\%$).
+ManTraNet demonstrates relatively lower performance in F1 score ($30.68\%$) and AP ($50.72\%$).
 These findings highlight significant differences and room for improvement among SOTA fake localizers.
 Examples of these SOTA models’ predictions are shown in Figure~\ref{fig:sota_results}.

 \textbf{Incorporating context in fake localization.} To leverage contextual information for improved fake localization, we propose a simple yet effective way of enhancing the prediction scores of fake localization models in regions corresponding to out-of-context objects.
 Concretely, the context-enhanced prediction score $P'(x,y)$ at pixel $(x,y)$ is defined as $\min(P(x,y) \times \gamma,\, 1.0), \text{if } (x,y) \in M_{\text{OC}}$; $\text{otherwise as} P(x,y)$, the original predicted fake score, $M_{\text{OC}}$ is the mask region of out-of-context object (predicted by context reasoning), $\gamma$ is a context enhancement factor, and the $\min$ function ensures the enhanced score $\leq 1.0$.